amargurnale/ospf-failover-redundant-enterprise-network/README.md

 ## Overview

-This project demonstrates the design and implementation of a redundant enterprise network using Cisco Packet Tracer and OSPF (Open Shortest Path First).
+This project demonstrates the design and implementation of a redundant enterprise network using Cisco Packet Tracer and the OSPF (Open Shortest Path First) dynamic routing protocol.

-The network uses multiple routing paths between routers to provide redundancy.
-OSPF is configured to dynamically learn routes and select an alternate path when the primary routing link fails.
+The network is designed with multiple routing paths to provide redundancy and maintain connectivity during a network link failure.
+OSPF dynamically detects the topology change, recalculates the available route, and redirects traffic through the alternate path.

-The project includes OSPF configuration, neighbor verification, routing table verification, link failure simulation, OSPF failover, link recovery, and end-to-end connectivity testing.
+The objective of this project is to strengthen practical networking skills through hands-on OSPF configuration, redundant network design, failover testing, routing verification, and end-to-end connectivity testing.

 ---